HishamEldardiry/PowNet_Documentation/docs/source/pages/glossary.rst

 .. confval:: Generation Mix

-    Refers to the combination of the various fuels used to generate electricity in a given geographic region.
+    The combination of the various fuels used to generate electricity in a given geographic region.

 .. confval:: Grid Dispatch

-    Refers to the process by which transmission system operators decide which power plants and generation facilities to deploy to meet current electricity demand.
+    The process by which transmission system operators decide which power plants and generation facilities to deploy to meet current electricity demand.

 .. confval:: Unit Commitment